Seagate/cortx-hare/rfc/12/README.md

 a custom resource agent for our components does similar health check - like "the process is running" - then it has the same issues as the systemd unit.

-There is another issue with system monitoring: if EES HA starts watching for all hardware and software components, it also needs to know exactly how are they communicating and what are they depend on.
+There is another issue with system monitoring: if LDR1 HA starts watching for all hardware and software components, it also needs to know exactly how are they communicating and what are they depend on.
 Such dependencies are not exactly the same as the startup/shutdown dependencies which Pacemaker uses to